DanielPerezJensen/personal-projects/README.md

 5. PyAI-chess

     ~~A cli implementation of [chess](https://en.wikipedia.org/wiki/Chess) with an AI opponent to boot.~~ **UNDER PROGRESS**

+6. AI-tictactoe

+    A cli implementation of [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) with a perfect ai player in the module.

 ###### All written in Python 3.6